-Trot - two beat on alternative diagonal legs separated by a moment of suspension with ground covering, cadenced and balanced strides.
-Rhythm is considered more essential than speed.
-The trot is always free, active and with regular steps.
+Trot - two beat on alternative diagonal legs separated by a moment of suspension with ground covering,

 Extreme speed to be penalised.

 Lengthening of the Trot - a lengthening of the stride should be seen always on a straight line with no increase of speed.
 The horse lengthens his steps to the utmost as a result of great impulsion from the hindquarters, showing a flowing, active and engaged stride.